groupoid/henk.ex/README.md

 Here is very erly proposal to include some type system with extension to Erlang dializer syntax.
-We suggest to impliement Erlang with Types copiler on top of BEAM.
+We suggest to impliement Erlang with Types compiler on top of BEAM.

 Types
 -----